wzzheng/Stag/README.md

 ## Getting Started

 ### Installation
-1. Create a conda environment with Python version 3.8.0
+1. Create a conda environment with Python version 3.8.18

 2. Install all the packages in environment.yaml

-3. Please refer to [mmdetection3d](https://mmdetection3d.readthedocs.io/en/latest/getting_started.html#installation) about the installation of mmdetection3d